webplatform/docs-wpd/Annotations/index.md

+= Annotations =

 This is a scratch space for adding annotations to WebPlatform.org and to W3C specifications.

 ''This page is itself actively being annotated using the existing Hypothes.is annotation extension and server.
 To see the annotations,  [http://hypothes.is/alpha/ install the extension or bookmarklet].''

+== Current deliverables ==

+Agreed by Dan W., Doug S., Randall L., Renoir B., expected to be delivered by Oct.
+23 2014

+1. IE, when loading annotation sidebar, disable strong anchoring
+1.1 Overload an alternate embed.js in notes server in [0]
+1.2 Make sure the spec calls the alternate `embed.js`

+2. Public annotation should show up, even when visitor isn’t logged in

+3. On a spec, when there’s an annotation, send an email to the archive

+3.1 Use email specified in the HTML, e.g. `<a rel="reply-to"
+href="mailto:public-audio-comments@w3.org">foo</a>`

+4. Safari, on a spec, when init SSO, if a cookie is already set; do not
+to try recover session. (temporary solution)

 == Background ==
 We want to enable annotations on W3C specifications and on WebPlatform.org, as a way to provide feedback into specs and documentation.